neyhuansikoko/warranty-logger/README.md

 - Search and sort feature
 - Offline backup and restore
 - Export & Import backup file to & from device storage
+- Lock screen to prevent unauthorized access to application

 To be implemented:
 - Integration to google drive or similar service